federicaagostini/opa-demo/README.md

   * `/usercerts` user certificates
 * `nginx`: it exposes the OPA bundle at https://nginx.test.example/bundles/dep.tar.gz
 * `opa-pull`: OPA server available at https://opa-pull.test.example:8181, it pulls the bundle exposed by NGINX
-* `opa-push`: OPA server available at https://opa-push.test.example:8182, it runs the source code (locally)
+* `opa-push`: OPA server available at https://opa-push.test.example:8182, it runs the policies/data (locally)
 * `client`: client container used to query OPA.

 Build the trustanchor with test certificates (it may be redone when certificates expire)